Scopitones

 Color-Sonics Cartridge

 The following list contains some of the 8mm film cartridges made for the Color-Sonics film jukebox.
-Thanks to Dennis Dodel.
+Thanks to Dennis Dodel for providing some of the information for this list.
 I don't know how many of these films were also printed in 16mm, but note that some of these titles also exist as 16mm optical-sound prints made for the Cinebox/Colorama film jukebox.
 The three-digit number before the artist's name is the Color-Sonics catalog number.

 004 Lynn Elliot "Baby Face"